nrfconnect/sdk-nrfxlib/mpsl/README.rst

 The Multiprotocol Service Layer (MPSL) is a library of common services for single and multiprotocol implementations.

-The library is available as soft-float, softfp-float, and hard-float builds for the nRF52 and nRF53 series.
+The library is available as soft-float, softfp-float, and hard-float builds for the nRF52 Series and as soft-float build for the nRF53 Series.

 This library provides the following key features: